Lars Nootbaar Player Props: Cardinals vs. Guardians

-Lars Nootbaar -- with an on-base percentage of .295 in his past 10 games, 104 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the Cleveland Guardians, with Tanner Bibee on the mound, on May 27 at 7:15 PM ET.
+Lars Nootbaar -- with an on-base percentage of .289 in his past 10 games, 99 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals versus the Cleveland Guardians, with Hunter Gaddis on the hill, on May 28 at 1:40 PM ET.

-In his last game, he had three hits (going 3-for-4 with a double and an RBI) against the Guardians.
+He is looking to get back on track after he struck out four times in his most recent game against the Guardians.

 Lars Nootbaar Game Info & Props vs. the Guardians